Money Calculator

 Choose SIP if you:

-Have a long-term investment horizon (7+ years)
+Have a long-term horizon of 7+ years

-Are comfortable with market fluctuations
+Are comfortable with short-term market swings

-Invest regularly through monthly salary surplus
+Invest a regular monthly salary surplus (₹500+)

 Are in your 20s, 30s, or early 40s

-Want to benefit from rupee cost averaging
+Want to use rupee cost averaging to reduce timing risk

 Choose FD if you: